 Mission accomplished for Cartier, who made the Maillon available in five different hues, all animated by a Swiss Made quartz movement that plays on the three possible shades of gold and on the use of diamonds.
 The Maison also offers two limited editions: one in yellow gold, diamonds and black lacquer dial (50 pieces) and the other in white gold, diamonds, tsavorites green and blue lacquer (20 pieces).

-This polished yellow-gold edition is the purest of all, and is also the one that remains most faithful to Cartier’s identity codes by combining a crown topped with a blue sapphire cabochon, black Roman numerals, and sword-shaped hands in blued steel.
+This polished yellow-gold edition is the purest of all, and also the one that remains most faithful to Cartier’s identity codes by combining a crown topped with a blue sapphire cabochon, black Roman numerals, and sword-shaped hands in blued steel.

-There is, however, a small diverging detail that will not have escaped the more piercing eye: the Maillon is one of the very few watches of the Maison that does not conceal Cartier’s secret signature—which is traditionally hidden in one of the Roman numerals on the dial.
+There is, however, a small detail that will not have escaped the more piercing eye: the Maillon is one of the very few watches of the Maison that does not conceal Cartier’s secret signature—which is traditionally hidden in one of the Roman numerals on the dial.

 Both original and elegant, the Maillon is a pure masterpiece which carries a strong power of seduction.
 Moreover, this model is eligible to the Cartier Care program which includes exclusive services, and an eight-year-long international warranty.